ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-picasso-of-osu!.md

 I remember that I was opening the osu! homepage and I saw the announcement for [2019 Halloween Contest](https://osu.ppy.sh/community/contests/81).
 Previously, I had no idea that osu! even hosts that so it was a surprise and I was hyped.
 I joined not expecting to get in but surprisingly I did and I was really happy.

-That was also the first time I got my supporter tag, which I thought was cool.
+That was also the first time I got my osu!supporter tag, which I thought was cool.
 Back then I've never got to enjoy any sort of paid perks in a game because I was just a broke student and my parents aren't a fan of that kinda stuff lol.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/news/2024-09-02-the-followpoint-dreamxiety-the-picasso-of-osu!/avatar-Utiba.jpeg')"></a>